Baiswar in India

 The Awadhi Baiswari are largely Hindu and follow basic Hindu customs and traditions.
 The term "Hinduism" came into use about 1200 A.D., but clearly identifying what Hindus believe is difficult.
 The religion has no founder, no prophet, and no instructional structure.
 It is a way of living much more than a theology; it is a philosophy more than a religion.
 Contrary to popular belief in the West, Hinduism is not an ancient, fixed set of beliefs.
 It is, rather, a body of customs, practices, and beliefs that go through major changes every few hundred years.

 The majority, but not all, of Hindus believe in a supreme being.
 Some respect all life and eat only vegetables, while others will gladly eat meat from sacrifices in the temple.
 To some, their religion is highly personal; to others, it is impersonal.
-While most Hindus worship Brahman (the creator of the universe), Shiva (its destroyer), Vishnu (its preserver), and the goddess Shaktri, they also worship a pantheon of other minor gods, their incarnations, spouses, or offspring.
 A belief in reincarnation (continual cycle of death and rebirth) is one of the few unifying features of Hinduism.

 What Are Their Needs?

-Being one of the major language groups, the Awadhi do have the Bible and the Jesus film available in their own language.
-However, few have become Christian.
-The believers need discipleship materials to encourage and strengthen them in their Christian walk.
-Intercession and missions efforts are still necessities for reaching the Awadhi with the Gospel.
+Being one of the major language groups, the Awadhi already have the Bible and the JESUS Film available in their own language.
+However, few have taken the step of faith that would allow Jesus to bless them in this life and for eternity.

 Prayer Points

-Ask the Lord of the harvest to send forth laborers to work among the Awadhi Baiswari of India.
+Ask the Lord of the harvest to send loving laborers to work among the Awadhi Baiswari of India.

-Ask the Holy Spirit to give creative ideas for evangelism to missions agencies focusing on the Awadhi.
+Ask the Holy Spirit to give appropriate and creative ideas for evangelism to those reaching the Awadhi for Christ.

-Ask the Lord to bring forth a vigorous Awadhi Baiswari church for the glory of His name!
+Ask the Lord to bring forth a vigorous Awadhi Baiswari church that will plant more churches.